privacyjam/Resize-Convert-to-Base64/README.md

-# Resize & Convert to Base64
+#Resize Image and Convert to Base64

 A simple Python script that resizes an image to a specified size and outputs it as a Base64-encoded PNG.